Welcome ~ Abstracts ~ Native ~ Nature ~ Public Art ~ Sculpture ~ Stories ~ About the Artist ~ Events ~ Gallery & Contact

 The essence of what makes IceBear art has been with him always; as a small child, drawings were his only means of communication.
 He undertook his first art commission at age 10, for his school, to create a collage ‘stained glass’ window, which remained in place until the school could afford to replace it with the real thing.

 Thanks to the foresight and efforts of a nun at his school, who was also the art teacher, funding by Indian and Northern Affairs was arranged so that he could attend the Toronto Artist’s Workshop, created for students with exceptional ability.
-In high school, a teacher at Applewood High became the first positive roll model he had ever had, and help set his feet on the path to his future.
 The meagre government stipend was supported by creating paintings that his friends sold on city streets.
 After completing high school, he attended Sheridan College, but left after one year to join the art department of the Hudson’s Bay Company.
 He soon moved on to further his practical education at a series of different positions in commercial art and design, including a period working for a leading font design company, Typesettra, eventually opening his own design boutique.
 He moved to Vancouver in the early ‘80’s, to continue as an independent designer specializing in unique assignments.

 With his arrival on the west coast, and his acclimatization to the west coast lifestyle, his early love for fine art started to re-assert itself.
 He moved to Vancouver Island in the early 90s and adopted his totem name.
 Ice Bear’s huge public art works (created between 1996 and 2001) have been extensively covered by local media, been front page photos and TV and newspaper headlines several times, and even resulted in an article in an American newspaper.
 An exhibition in Dallas Texas was partially funded by the Canadian Department of Foreign Affairs